Muddy eats: The Coach, Marlow

 To be blunt, I loved it.
 It was packed on the midweek lunchtime that I popped in, and I was lucky to grab the last seat at the bar – prime position as it happened to watch the chefs at work in the open plan kitchen about two metres away from me.

 As you can see from my meal pictured below, the portions are not going to satisfy a lad’s appetite and it’s true I’ve heard some dissent about meal sizes.
 BUT my rotisserie lamb shoulder with cabbage and smooth salsa verde (a delight – and also served at the Hand and Flowers) was absolutely fantastic, soft and velvety and just the right amount for a Muddy solo lunch.
 Particularly foxy was the fact that, being at the bar, I was served my meal by the chef himself (not Mr Kerridge, but Nick Beardshaw who runs the ship here) – a warm touch that underlined its fresh approach.

 Servings are kept simple – the lunch and dinner menus are one and the same and around 10-12 meals on offer, but it’s superior to basic pub fare as you’d expect – the likes of venison chilli with toasted rice cream, red wine and chocolate (£10), whole stuffed rotisserie quail (£14.50) and black olive glazed Neck of Lamb and Honey Roast Parsnip (£12) to go with the crowd-pleaser Coach burger and steak and ale pies.
-Be aware that lunch is only served between 12.30 – 2.30, and service doesn’t start again until 6pm, though they do serve cakes and little snacks between those times like this to-die-for lemon cake.
+Be aware that lunch is only served between 12.30 – 2.30, and service doesn’t start again until 6pm, though they do serve cakes and little snacks between those times.

 They also serve breakfast (a clever move – apparently they’re massively popular) between 8am-10.30am every day and you can also catch a moreish Sunday dinner until 9pm.